barbarer/py4e-int/_sources/06-strings/06-parsing.rst

     What method is used to parse through and select segments of a string?

-    - :[Ff]ind: Correct! find is used to search through a string and select a certain part.
+    - :[Ff]ind: find is used to search through a string and select a certain part.
       :.*: Try again!
 How will we *find* what we're looking for?